dshcheung/WDI_HK_9/04-server-applications/rails-sessions-custom-auth-lesson/readme.md

 rails s
 ```

-...and then, before opening `localhost:3000` in the server, open the chrome dev tools and go to the tab `resources`.
-On the left side of the panel, select cookies and localhost.
+...and then, before opening `localhost:3000` in the server, open the chrome dev tools and go to the tab [resources](https://developers.google.com/web/tools/chrome-devtools/iterate/manage-data/).
+On the left side of the panel, select `cookies` and `localhost`.
 Be aware that some cookies from other Rails application will appear, as cookies are shared for each domain.

 If you go to `/cookies/example_1`, you will see that a cookie called `user_name` with a value `david`.
 Because we haven't set any expiration time for this cookie, by default it will last for the current session, until the browser is closed or the machine is turned off.